-I think we can all agree that the process of choosing your photographer is a very personal one.
-It’s an essential element of the day and the results provided are going to live with you for a lifetime.
-Therefore, it’s important both yours and your photographer’s expectations are clear and compatible from the outset, it will make things so much easier later on!
+Choosing your wedding photographer is very personal.
+It’s an essential element of the day and the images are going to live with you for a lifetime.
+Therefore, it’s important both yours and your photographer’s expectations are clear and compatible from the outset.
+It will make things so much easier later on!

 The Couple shots…

-No one likes a photo of themselves eating so this time is my break time and I will be putting the camera down at this point until the speeches begin.
+No one likes a photo of themselves eating so usually this is your photographer’s break time and will put the camera down for a while until the speeches begin.

-Once the speeches are over your wedding planner will usually get the party started by asking you to cut the cake and then begin your first dance.
+Once the speeches are over your wedding planner will usually get the party started by asking you to cut the cake if you have one and then begin your first dance.
 As these events usually unfold naturally, your photographer will be on hand for each moment.
 However, if there are any surprises or out of the ordinary events planned, then let your photographer know.
 They will want to be in the right place at the right time getting the best photos possible.